OsoSan01/RecipesAnywhere/README.md

 What will I improve:

-    *Will continue working with this project as is part of something else I have in mind.
+    -Will continue working with this project as is part of something else I have in mind.
-    *For that, the connection with cloudify is a must.
+    -For that, the connection with cloudify is a must.
 That will be fixed later on.
-    *Also I will try to deploy it using Cyclic or Render.
+    -Also I will try to deploy it using Cyclic or Render.
-    *Will add some API
+    -Will add some API
-    *Improve the UI
+    -Improve the UI